 - The existence and identity of the beneficial owner (i.e. you) are recorded for the benefit of public agencies such as the Inland Revenue Authority of Singapore and the Accounting and Corporate Regulatory Authority

-Why Appoint a Nominee Shareholder and Director?
+Why Appoint a Nominee Director and a Nominee Shareholder in Singapore?

 - Keep one’s identity as the owner of a company confidential

 - Comply with the requirement that at least one director of a Singapore company is a locally-resident person

 In Singapore, members of the public can do searches on Singapore-incorporated companies to identify the nominee directors and shareholders of those companies.
 In other words, the names and other personal details of nominee directors and shareholders are publicly available to anyone for a small fee, which is something some entrepreneurs may wish to avoid.

 For example, if your business intends to expand into a new vertical or sector which its customers, suppliers or distributors are in, using a nominee arrangement may help delay or prevent them from finding out that your business is in direct competition with them.

 We have also advised employees aspiring to start their own businesses on adopting a nominee structure where: